 Tree or plant fruit stones (these may become an intestinal obstruction)

 Many garden trees and plants drop fruit stones, berries or seeds.
 Dogs (and sometimes cats) will eat these parts of the plant.
 Unfortunately ingestion of fruit stones, berries and seeds can lead to serious intestinal blockages/obstructions which can be fatal.
 In addition, some fruit stones, berries or seeds may contain toxic compounds which can be poisonous to your pets.
-Please remove any tree or plant stones/seeds/berries from your garden to prevent pets from ingesting them.
+Remove any tree or plant stones/seeds/berries from your garden to prevent pets from ingesting them.
 Please see the attached article titled "Where can I find out about plants that might be poisonous for my pets?" for more information.

+Fertilizer products generally contain varying amounts of nitrogen (N), phosphorus (P) and potassium (K) compounds.
+Fertilizers may be in a liquid, granular or solid form.
+They may have additives such as herbicides, insecticides, fungicides, iron, copper and zinc.
+Because fertilizers are usually a combination of ingredients, the effects following ingestion may differ.
+In general, fertilizers cause mild to moderate gastrointestinal irritation which may involve signs such as vomiting, diarrhoea, hypersalivation, lethargy and abdominal pain.
+In most cases the effects are self-limiting and resolve within 24-48 hours with supportive veterinary care.
 RSPCA Australia recommends that owners take active steps to ensure that their dogs and other pets do not ingest any type of fertilizer material.
 If an owner suspects their dog or other pet has ingested fertilizer they should contact their local vet immediately for further advice.
 For information relating to specific fertilizer products or any other questions regarding fertilizer ingestion by dogs or other pets we suggest you contact your local vet.

-Other types of fertilizer such as bone meal and blood meal may be eaten in large quantities by dogs which can cause significant gastrointestinal upset (vomiting, diarrhea, constipation) and possibly pancreatitis.
+Some types of fertilizer such as bone meal and blood meal may be eaten in large quantities by dogs which can cause significant gastrointestinal upset (vomiting, diarrhea, constipation) and possibly pancreatitis.
 Certain fertilizers may also contain bacterial or fungal toxins which can have serious side effects if ingested.

 Fertilizers can also be caustic, which irritates the lining of the gastrointestinal tract.
 In some cases ingestion may lead to gastrointestinal ulceration.
 Impaction (gastrointestinal blockage) with fertilizer material may also occur in some cases.